 About two decades ago, a number of companies developed a parallel and distributed file storage system.
 The impetus was that, when data began growing exponentially, it became clear that scale-out storage was the paradigm to follow for large data sets.
-WAFL, IBM Spectrum Scale (aka GPFS), Lustre, ZFS and OneFS are all examples of scale-out file storage ystems.
+WAFL, IBM Spectrum Scale (aka GPFS), Lustre, ZFS and OneFS are all examples of scale-out file storage systems.
 All these systems have something in common: they had their “first boot” sometime around the year 2000.
 They also all have their strengths and weaknesses.
 Some of these systems are not really scale-out; others are difficult to install and operate; some require special hardware or don’t support common NAS protocols; they may have scalability limits, or lack speed of innovation.

-The fact that these systems were designed 20 years ago is a problem.
+The fact that these storage systems were designed 20 years ago is a problem.
 Many important Internet technology trends such as DevOps, big data, converged infrastructure, containers, IoT or virtual everything were invented much later than 2000, so these file storage systems are now used in situations they were never designed to handle.
 It is clearly time for a new approach to file storage.

-The modern file storage system is hardware independent
+The modern file storage system is hardware-independent

 - Independent of any hardware-specific dependencies